woltapp/wolt_modal_sheet/README.md

 ## Examples

-You can review the usage examples of repository by clicking on the links.
+You can see how the package is used in the example apps included in the repository by clicking the links below:

 ### [Coffee Maker Example](https://coffeemakerexample.web.app)